YOU can help get immigrants out of unsafe ICE jails.

 Phone: 617-227-9727 x3 · Email: Khaled Alrabe

-Attorney Khaled Alrabe returns to NIPNLG from the Human Rights Center at UC Berkeley, where he was a researcher working on immigration, human trafficking, and accountability for victims of sexual violence through international courts.
-Khaled was a law fellow at NIPNLG in 2015-2016, and holds a BA from Harvard University and a JD from Georgetown University.
+Khaled Alrabe is a Staff Attorney at the National Immigration Project of the National Lawyers Guild (NIPNLG).
+He focuses on litigation and technical assistance on matters related to the immigration consequences of crimes, terrorism-related inadmissibility and deportability grounds, and due process in immigration proceedings.
+Before joining NIPNLG, he was a researcher at the Human Rights Center at UC Berkeley, where he worked on immigration, human trafficking, and accountability for victims of sexual violence in international courts.
+Khaled was a law fellow at NIPNLG in 2015-2016 and holds a JD from Georgetown University and a BA from Harvard College.

 Phone: 617-227-9727 x5 · Email: Pamela Goldstein

-Pamela Goldstein is a movement fundraiser, communicator, educator, and activist who has worked in non-profit resource development, communications, and capacity-building for over 30 years.
-Prior to joining NIPNLG in 2010, she held senior development positions at Oxfam America, the Cambridge Women’s Center, and at the Central America Solidarity Association (CASA).
+Pamela Goldstein is a movement fundraiser and communicator who has worked in social justice non-profits for over 30 years.
+Prior to joining NIPNLG in 2010, she worked for Oxfam America, the Cambridge Women’s Center, and the Central America Solidarity Association (CASA).
 Pamela holds a BA from Tufts University and an MPA from Harvard’s Kennedy School of Government.